-Following are 8 traits, both physical and behavioral, that actual scientific research has found that women find attractive in men.
-These are not mere assumptions or opinions, but actual conclusions that behavioral scientists have come to following extensive research.
+Following are 8 traits, both physical and behavioural, that actual scientific research has found that women find attractive in men.
+These are not mere assumptions or opinions, but actual conclusions that behavioural scientists have come to following extensive research.
 And what’s even better, they’re actually traits that you can actively work on cultivating and improving.

 Fact 1: Height matters

 A 2014 research conducted by professors at Rice University and the University of Northern Texas found out that out of around 1000 Yahoo!
 Personal Dating ads, nearly 50% of women claimed that they’d prefer to date a man who’s taller than they were.
 But how did the stereotype of TALL, dark and handsome come about?
 Well, social psychologists claim that most women are psychologically geared towards finding taller men attractive because most of our world’s cultures regard tall men as embodiments of all that is masculine.

 But some scientists believe that the reasons for this go even deeper.
 A group of researchers from the University of Utah published a study which puts forth the idea that a woman’s preference for taller men actually dates back to our caveman days.
 In a time and age where physical protection of her and her potential offspring was integral to a woman, she would have been evolutionary geared to gravitate towards taller men who had a clear physical advantage in a confrontation.
 And although this advantage might seem a little less important in a modern day context, the researchers still believe that this evolutionary programming to find taller men more attractive is still deeply embedded in the female psyche.

 But what if you aren’t the most vertically blessed man out there?
 Do not despair.
 A group of Dutch researchers have found that at the end of the day what really matters is that you are taller than your intended object of affection.